-It’s not exactly a rematch the public was clamoring for — at least outside of Southeastern Conference territory.
-And it certainly will do nothing to quiet the critics of the Bowl Championship Series or the calls for a college football playoff.
+Still, it’s not exactly a game the public was clamoring for – at least outside of Southeastern Conference territory.
+And it will do nothing to quiet the critics of the Bowl Championship Series or the calls for a college football playoff.

-But like it or not, the BCS has ensured that the SEC — home to both schools — will run its streak of national championships to six in a row.
+But like it or not, the system has ensured that the SEC – home to both schools – will run its streak of BCS championships to six in a row.

 The Cowboys made a late surge by beating Oklahoma 44-10 on Saturday night, and closed the gap between themselves and Alabama in the polls.
 But it was not enough to avoid the first title game rematch in the 14-year history of the BCS.

 The Tigers (13-0) beat the Tide 9-6 in overtime on Nov.
 5 in Tuscaloosa.

 “This could be a totally different type of game,” Alabama coach Nick Saban said.
 “There’s so many good players on both sides of the ball for both teams.